Isakn2/Django_blog/README.md

 - **Custom User Model**: If you want to use a custom user model, you can extend `AbstractUser` or `AbstractBaseUser`.
 - **Deployment**: For deployment, consider using a more robust database like PostgreSQL instead of SQLite, and use a service like Heroku or DigitalOcean for hosting.

----

-You can adjust the details as necessary (e.g., replace "yourusername" with your actual GitHub username).
-Let me know if you need more help with your `README.md` or any further customization!